Ellura Sanctuary, Swan Reach, SA, 5354

 Thank you Matthew Connors for identifying and Ethan Beaver for confirming the id of this species for us

-We thought this was Orthodera gracilis, but Matthew said "Orthodera are an utter mess at the moment".
-He & Ethan Beaver, another expert who has helped us out tremendously, are working on a paper at the moment to try and resolve the genus.
+Matthew & Ethan Beaver, another expert who has helped us out tremendously, wrote a paper to resolve this genus.

 Australian Green Mantid